hatsyjs/router/README.md

 server.listen(8080);
 ```

-`dispatchByPatttern()` function accepts dispatch patterns containing a route pattern and handler that serves
+`dispatchByPattern()` function accepts dispatch patterns containing a route pattern and handler that serves
 the matching route.
 The handler receives a request processing context with matching route tail.

 ## Route Format